Exxon to offer spending outlook as investors seek clues to low-carbon returns

 By Sabrina Valle

 This year, the largest U.S. oil producer slashed costs by slowing several big expenditures while boosting investment in low-carbon ventures.
-The briefing will be the first time analysts can quiz executives on spending and proposed new investments in carbon capture and biofuels.
+The briefing will be the first opportunity for analysts to quiz executives on spending and proposed new investments in carbon capture and biofuels.

 Exxon's disclosure of expected returns targets are the "main concern" for shareholders, said Ben Cook, portfolio manager of Hennessy BP Energy Transition Fund, which holds shares in Exxon.
 Its nearly 6% dividend yield is critical to investors, he said.